bazooka-ci/bazooka/docs/home/build_lifecycle.md

 ### `after_script`

-`after_script` commands are executed whatever the result of the previous commands was.
+`after_script` commands are always executed at the end of the build, regardless of the result of the previous commands.

 ## Build Status: Success, Error, Failure